 Effective communication and collaboration are essential for program managers, as they must manage the expectations of various stakeholders, such as project teams, sponsors, and clients.

-They act as the primary liaison between different parties, ensuring that everyone stays informed and engaged throughout the project lifecycle.
+They act as the primary liaison between different parties, ensuring everyone stays informed and engaged throughout the project lifecycle.

 Identifying potential risks and developing mitigation strategies to ensure smooth project execution.